"It's exciting to feel supported by Trio and do what I love while experiencing new challenges."

 Machine Learning, AI, Deep Learning

-- Knowledge of Pythons scientific and mathematical packages and modules
+- Implement and use Python’s scientific and mathematical packages and modules

-- A deep understanding of linear algebra, statistics, probability, and differential calculus
+- Have a deep understanding of linear algebra, statistics, probability, and differential calculus

 - Design RESTful APIs for software delivery